How Can You Create an Income Bridge to Delay SS?

 Are you retiring early?
 Here’s how to create an income bridge between your early retirement date and Social Security claiming date.

 For many, retiring early is the dream.
 But claiming Social Security at 62 results in a substantial permanent reduction in SS monthly payments compared to claiming at 70.
-Remember: those SS monthly payments are guaranteed for life and inflation protected -- you want to maximize those if you can.
+Remember: those SS monthly payments are guaranteed for life and inflation protected — you want to maximize those if you can.
 For a married couple, the larger SS payment will continue as long as either partner is alive, so it is doubly important to maximize the larger SS payment.
+However, it is often fine for the lower-earning spouse to claim SS early, since this will have a minimal impact on their long-term cash flow and can provide needed income while the higher-earning spouse is waiting to claim SS.
+The recommendation for the higher-earning spouse to delay claiming SS while the lower-earning spouse claims early does not really depend on which spouse has the longer life expectancy — the surviving spouse will always get the higher SS benefit, regardless of which spouse earned it.

-Key Question: If you’re retiring at 62 (or even earlier), how do you cover living expenses for the 8 (or more) years until your Social Security benefits hit their maximum at age 70?
+If you’re retiring at 62 (or even earlier), how do you cover living expenses until your Social Security benefits hit their maximum at age 70?

-Let's use an example of a couple, Chris and Jamie, who are retiring at 62 and want to delay Chris's SS benefit until 70 to maximize their guaranteed income for life.
+Let's use an example of a married couple, Chris and Jamie, who are retiring at 62.
+Jamie, the lower-earning spouse, plans to take SS immediately, but they want to delay Chris's higher SS benefit until 70 to maximize their guaranteed income for their joint lifespan.
+They need to create $30,000 in additional annual income for those 8 years (from 62-70) while they are waiting for Chris' SS benefit to begin.
 Here are three strategies they could use to comfortably bridge the gap:

-Annuity Bridge: Use a portion of their investment portfolio to buy a single-premium 8-year immediate annuity.
+Annuity Bridge: Use a portion of their investment portfolio to buy a single-premium 8-year immediate annuity paying $30,000/year.
 This provides a steady, guaranteed monthly paycheck that can cover essential expenses until their Social Security benefits begin.
-Even though CPI-linked annuities are not available today, they can buy an annuity with a fixed annual increase of 3-4% which will cover most of the inflation they will likely experience.
+Even though CPI-linked annuities are not available today, they can buy an annuity with a fixed annual cost-of-living increase of 2-4% which will cover most of the inflation they will likely experience.

-TIPS Ladder: Use a portion of their investment portfolio to build a portfolio of 8 bonds (Treasury Inflation-Protected Securities), one maturing each year until age 70, providing predictable, inflation-adjusted income to cover their living costs.
-Alternatively, they could build a certificate of deposit (CD) ladder of CDs maturing over the next 8 years, although CDs are not adjusted for inflation.
+TIPS Ladder: Use a portion of their investment portfolio to build a portfolio of 8 bonds (Treasury Inflation-Protected Securities) with staggered maturities, each with a face value of $30,000.
+One bond would mature each year until age 70, providing predictable, inflation-adjusted income to cover their living costs.
+Alternatively, they could build a certificate of deposit (CD) ladder of CDs maturing each year over the next 8 years, although CDs are not adjusted for inflation.

-Portfolio Bridge: Simply take larger withdrawals from their investment portfolio in their 60s and then reducing those withdrawals in their 70s and 80s.
+Portfolio Bridge: Take larger withdrawals from their investment portfolio over those 8 years (62-70) and then reduce those withdrawals in their 70s and 80s.
 They can do this confidently, knowing that their much larger Social Security check will replace a bigger share of that income later on, and spending also typically declines in those later decades.
-For example, take 6-8% of their portfolio in the first decade and then 3% in later decades after SS kicks in.
+For example, Chris and Jamie could take 6-8% from their portfolio in the first eight years and then 3% in later decades after SS kicks in.

 Why This Works